-- To provide a common platform for constructive engagement on various issues affecting the Port, the Municipality and ELIDZ; - To identify and disclose planning initiatives and development projects of mutual interest as well as issues of

-- the spatial planning land use development and infrastructure development in the Port, the Municipality and ELIDZ; - o strategic planning for economic development and growth of the region; - promotion, attraction and servicing of investors in the Buffalo City - lobbying and advocacy for future development of the region - o community development and social upliftment - collaborative research and sharing of best practices - o packaging, fundraising and implementation of strategic catalytic projects - transportation planning in the Port, the Municipality and ELIDZ; - traffic management in the Port, the Municipality and ELIDZ; - planning and development of special projects initiated by any Party; - o tourism; - environmental matters including the Integrated Coastal Management Act; estuarine management plans and pollution of port waters via storm-water drains; - o financing of any joint projects between two or all of the parties may agree to in relation to the Port; - safety and security matters in the Port, the Municipality and ELIDZ; - o provision of services which include water, rates, electricity, waste management; - o co-operation for the benefit of the citizens of the Municipality, the region and the nation; and - development of the industry in the region and, especially the development of the maritime industry in the Port, the Municipality and the ELIDZ. - To collectively identify, and, if agreed between the Parties, develop, projects and identify sources of funding for such projects and initiatives; - To foster and promote sound Port/Municipality/ELIDZ relationships whereby opportunities for networking and partnerships are enhanced; - To ensure appropriate representation in both existing and future structures; - To act as a dispute resolution mechanism between the Parties.
+- To provide a common platform for constructive engagement on various issues affecting the Port, the Municipality and ELIDZ - To identify and disclose planning initiatives and development projects of mutual interest as well as issues of common interest between the Authority, the Municipality and ELIDZ especially those dealing with: - the spatial planning land use development and infrastructure development in the Port, the Municipality and ELIDZ - o strategic planning for economic development and growth of the region - o promotion, attraction and servicing of investors in the Buffalo City - o lobbying and advocacy for future development of the region - o community development and social upliftment - collaborative research and sharing of best practices - packaging, fundraising and implementation of strategic catalytic projects - transportation planning in the Port, the Municipality and ELIDZ - traffic management in the Port, the Municipality and ELIDZ - planning and development of special projects initiated by any Party - tourism - environmental matters including the Integrated Coastal Management Act; estuarine management plans and pollution of port waters via stormwater drains - o financing of any joint projects between two or all the parties may agree to in relation to the Port - safety and security matters in the Port, the Municipality and ELIDZ - o provision of services which include water, rates, electricity, waste management - o co-operation for the benefit of the citizens of the Municipality, the region and the nation; and - development of the industry in the region and, especially the development of the maritime industry in the Port, the Municipality and the ELIDZ. - To collectively identify, and, if agreed between the Parties, develop, projects and identify sources of funding for such projects and initiatives - To foster and promote sound Port/Municipality/ELIDZ relationships whereby opportunities for networking and partnerships are enhanced - To ensure appropriate representation in both existing and future structures - To act as a dispute resolution mechanism between the Parties.